 Her career background includes 14 years of temporary exhibition and permanent gallery design work at the British Museum in London.
 Teresa has applied her design skills and diplomacy in a range of team leadership and project management roles.

-Sarah Lindeman, Access and Sustainability Advisor
+Sarah Lindeman, Access Advisor (Access & Sustainability Advisory Service)

 Sarah offers free guidance to London-based charities seeking to make their premises more accessible and services more inclusive.